Effective Performance Management

 - Specific – give details on the end results expected

-- Measurable – outline measures that will be used to determine when goal is met
+- Measurable – outline measures that will be used to determine when a goal is met

 - Achievable – must be a realistic expectation